-You can shop your boxes if you find that you need an item.
+You can look through your boxes if you find that you need an item.
 No shame here.
-It’s better to use what you already own, than buying new.
+It’s better to use what you already own, than buying new ones.

 Donating, recycling and selling are so much better for the environment than throwing items away.
 Plus you never know, an item you don’t need or use could be extremely needed or useful to someone else.